======================================================================

 On July 14, 2016, Nintendo announced the November 2016 launch of a

-miniature replica of the NES, named the Nintendo Entertainment System:
+miniature replica of the NES, known as the Nintendo Entertainment

-NES Classic Edition in the United States and Nintendo Classic Mini:
+System: NES Classic Edition in the United States and as the Nintendo

-Nintendo Entertainment System in Europe and Australia.
-The
+Classic Mini: Nintendo Entertainment System in Europe and Australia.

 See also